mgwalker/pottery-projects/projects/dog-food-bowl.md

 ---

 A food bowl for my dog.
 Pretty simple hand-build with a paw print scraped into the center of the bowl.
-For glazing, I used "very white" for the inside and a black to fill in paw print.
-On the outside, I used "reitz blue" as a base, with streaks of "very white" (white), shaner red (hopefully turns brown at firing), and "iron saturate" (hopefully fires black) to maybe look like dog hair.

 **Lesson learned!** Don't sponge on glaze.
 It doesn't go on _nearly_ thick enough that way.